 }

-Out of the box, you get nice HTTPS support, good instrumentation, sensible logging, and a nice fast server.
+Out of the box, you get nice HTTPS support (that auto-renews!), good instrumentation, sensible logging, and a nice fast server.

 Because it’s written in Golang, it’s plenty fast for most cases, and it’s memory safe, so less likely to crash underload or start behaving weirdly.
-Also, a nice side effect of language is that it’s designed from the get go to make use of all the cores that modern computers have – making use of all the computing power available by default.
+Also, a nice side effect of language is that it’s designed from the get go to make use of all the cores that modern computers have – so you can tap into all the computing power available by default.
 This means you don’t need to do much to tweak a server set up for it to work well.

 Not convinced?